 And it is not just marketing that should be producing content.
-There might be an employee with a passion in a particular area who has the ability to convey it.
-Therefore, there is an opportunity to ask for help from dedicated employees who can produce content themselves – but it should be an offer, not a requirement.
+There might be an employee with a passion in a particular area who can convey it.
+There is definitely an opportunity to ask for help from dedicated employees who can produce content themselves – but it should be an offer, not a requirement.

 What would you like to achieve with your posts?
 Would you like to create brand awareness, increased sales or maybe hire new people?
-The important thing is that the purpose with your posts are clear and you are working towards these goals.
+The important thing is that the purpose of your posts is clear and you are working towards these goals.

-It is important that a number of interested people, who wants to participate in the project, are selected.
-But it must voluntary – otherwise, it won’t work.
+It is important that several interested people, who want to participate in the project, are selected.
+It must voluntary – otherwise, it won’t work.

 Tell them about the benefits they can achieve:

 - Build their personal brand

 - Positioning themselves as a “visible expert” in the areas in which they have knowledge